TmacAaron/world_model/README.md

 ```
 The config file is the same as in training.\
 In `file 'muvo/data/dataset.py', class 'DataModule', function 'setup'`, you can change the test dataset/sampler type.

+## Related Projects
+Our code is based on [MILE](https://github.com/wayveai/mile).
+And thanks to [CARLA-Roach](https://github.com/zhejz/carla-roach) for making a gym wrapper around CARLA.